meteor-velocity/velocity-examples/README.md

 velocity-example
 ================

-A leaderboard example with velocity configured with jasmine-unit, mocha web &amp; jasmine A leaderboard example with velocity configured with jasmine-unit, nightwatch-selenium, &amp; mocha web
+A leaderboard example with velocity configured with jasmine-unit, mocha web, jasmine, &amp; nightwatch-selenium

 Installation